Joe Burrow Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Matchup vs. Pittsburgh

-- Burrow's 192.5 passing yards per game in two matchups against the Steelers are 67.0 fewer yards than his over/under in Sunday's game.
+- Burrow averaged 192.5 passing yards per game in two matchups against the Steelers, 67.0 yards fewer than his over/under for Sunday.

-- Burrow threw at least one touchdown pass in both of those matchups against the Steelers, and threw multiple TD passes against them one time.
+- The 258.1 yards per game the Steelers are conceding through the air makes them the NFL's 16th-ranked pass defense.

-- The Steelers have the NFL's 16th-ranked pass defense this season, giving up 258.1 yards per game through the air.
+- The Steelers have given up 15 touchdowns through the air (1.5 per game).
+They are 10th in the league in that category.

 Recent Performances